Health & Safety Dilemma: Are SHOs Failing Their Duty in Accident Cases? How Should We Respond?

 "A 25-member squad was formed to tackle the fire.
 The presence of hazardous chemicals in the factory premises kept the blaze alive for four to five hours," said H J Taparia, Chief Fire Officer, VMC.

-Vadodara Collector Vijay Nehra said the Joint Director of Department of Industrial Safety and Health and Vadodara police will investigate the accident.
+Vadodara Collector Vijay Nehra said the Joint Director of the Department of Industrial Safety and Health and Vadodara police will investigate the accident.
 "We are not directly conducting any inquiry, but the joint director of industrial safety and health will submit the report to the Collector's office after investigating the cause of the blast.
 The Vadodara police will investigate the incident that led to the death of one worker," said Nehra.

-According to the various government agencies, this was the fourth such accident at a chemical unit in Nandesari GIDC.
+According to various government agencies, this was the fourth such accident at a chemical unit in Nandesari GIDC.

 Assistant Commissioner of Police Rakesh Sharma said: "We have started the preliminary investigation on the cause of the fire, including the shift timings of the workers and the safety norms followed by the owners of the factory."